Strong convergence of parabolic rate $1$ of discretisations of stochastic Allen-Cahn-type equations: Introduction

 With matching lower and upper bounds, there appears to be not much room for improvement.
 The present paper aims to show otherwise.
 As already observed by Davie and Gaines \cite{DG} in the simplest case $F\equiv 0$, although the pointwise error is of order $n^{-1/2}$, this does not rule out superior convergence rates when measured in a distributional norm.
 First we make this observation quantitative: measuring in the Besov space $B^{\alpha}_{\infty,\infty}$, $\alpha<1/2$, the error in the linear case $F\equiv 0$ is shown to be of order $n^{(-1/2+\alpha+\eps)\vee(-1)}$, for any $\eps>0$, see Lemma \ref{lem:upperbound} below.
 Pursuing this idea further for a nonlinear equation like \eqref{eq:A-C} and considering $u$ and its approximation $u^n$ as elements of $B^{\alpha}_{\infty,\infty}$ comes across an obvious obstacle: as soon as $\alpha<0$, the mapping $u\mapsto u^3$ is simply not defined.
 This is reminiscent to the difficulty that one has to overcome when solving higher dimensional $\Phi^4_d$ equations.

 In this way, the SPDE looks singular in the sense of \cite{H0}, albeit in an artificial way, and one does not actually expect any renormalisation to appear.
 In fact, we will only need the simplest tool for singular SPDE-s, the Da Prato-Debussche trick \cite{DPD}.
 It turns out that for any polynomial $F$ of odd degree with negative leading order coefficient this is sufficient to implement the above strategy and we obtain rate $1-\eps$ of strong convergence, when measuring the error in the appropriate Besov norm.
-This is the content of our main result, Theorem \ref{thm:main} below, which we state after the precise formulation of our setup. \begin{remark} The rate $1$ can not be improved even in a distributional sense, see Proposition \ref{prop:lowerbound}. \end{remark}
+This is the content of our main result, Theorem \ref{thm:main} below, which we state after the precise formulation of our setup.